-District programs and activities shall also be free of any racially derogatory or discriminatory school or athletic team names, mascots, or nicknames.
+District programs and activities shall be free of any racially derogatory or discriminatory school or athletic team names, mascots, or nicknames.

-Annually, the Superintendent or designee shall review district programs and activities to ensure the removal of any derogatory or discriminatory name, image, practice, or other barrier that may unlawfully prevent an individual or group in any of the protected categories stated above from accessing district programs and activities.
-He/she shall take prompt, reasonable actions to remove any identified barrier.
-The Superintendent or designee shall report his/her findings and recommendations to the Board after each review.
+The Superintendent or designee shall annually review district programs and activities to ensure the removal of any derogatory or discriminatory name, image, practice, or other barrier that may unlawfully prevent an individual or group in any of the protected categories stated above from accessing district programs and activities.
+The Superintendent or designee shall take prompt, reasonable actions to remove any identified barrier.
+The Superintendent or designee shall report the findings and recommendations to the Board after each review.